 As always with cats, they really dislike being out of control.
 Since cats are very territorial, they usually resent being moved.
 If there are any other cats in the new neighborhood, this can be even more traumatic and threatening.

 One key then, is to try to reassure your cat as much as possible, and reduce stress as much as possible.
-You can try using Feliway (which may help with inappropriate elimination as well) to reduce stress.
+As I mentioned, you can try using Feliway to reduce stress (which may help with inappropriate elimination as well).
 I would get the Feliway started now, and then use it in the new house for a while as well.

 Below is an Expert Village Video on moving a cat to a new home.
 In addition to the recommendations in this video, I would add a few ideas: